RedHatProductSecurity/oscal-component-definitions/docs/tutorial.md

 # Tutorial

+OSCAL Component Definitions capture technology-specific implementation and control responses to allow adherence to be programmatically verified.
+Rules are provided using CSV and control responses are provided in the Markdown format.

 Steps below are based on the provided Example component definition.

 To make changes to the Example component definition, checkout a new branch.